bigmat18/Mindflayer/100. Notes/Multicore Technologies.md

 ![[Pasted image 20250517153528.png | 550]]

 ### Single-CMP systems
-Complex shared-memory systems can be built around a single multicore CPU (CMP).
-An **external network** might exists between MINF units and the memory sub-system.
-In the figure below a simplified rapresentations.
+Complex shared-memory systems can be built around a single multi-core CPU (CMP).
+An **[[Introduction to Interconnection Networks|external network]]** might exists between MINF units and the memory sub-system.
+In the figure below a simplified representations.

 ![[Pasted image 20250517154444.png | 500]]